astropy/astropy/docs/units/quantity.rst

     >>> np.exp(-h * nu / (k_B * T))  # doctest: +FLOAT_CMP
     <Quantity 0.99521225>

-(see `Dimensionless quantities`_ below for more details).
+See `Dimensionless Quantities`_ below for more details.

-.. note:: With numpy versions older than 1.17, a number of mostly
+.. note:: With ``numpy`` versions older than 1.17, a number of mostly
           non-arithmetic functions have :ref:`known issues <quantity_issues>`,
           either ignoring the unit (e.g., ``np.dot``) or not reinitializing it properly (e.g., ``np.hstack``).
 This propagates to more complex functions such as ``np.linalg.norm``.

           Support for functions from other packages, such as ``scipy``, is more incomplete (contributions to improve this welcomed!).

-Dimensionless quantities
+Dimensionless Quantities
 ========================

-Dimensionless quantities have the characteristic that if they are added or subtracted from a Python scalar or unitless `~numpy.ndarray`, or if they are passed to a Numpy function that takes dimensionless quantities, the units are simplified so that the quantity is dimensionless and scale-free.
+Dimensionless quantities have the characteristic that if they are added or subtracted from a Python scalar or unitless `~numpy.ndarray`, or if they are passed to a ``numpy`` function that takes dimensionless quantities, the units are simplified so that the quantity is dimensionless and scale-free.
 For example:

     >>> 1. + 1. * u.m / u.km  # doctest: +FLOAT_CMP
     <Quantity 1.001>

-which is different from:
+Which is different from:

     >>> 1. + (1. * u.m / u.km).value
     2.0